 I don’t want another date or really another girlfriend.
-(Though that was fun.)
 I’m impatient.
 I know this about myself.
 I want it all now.
-I want to be in the next real relationship.
+I want to be in the next *real* relationship, with someone who’s grown and willing to put all their eggs in the basket of us.
 I want the next Big Love.
-I want to be burned and transformed again, I’m not liking this loneliness.
+(See: Big Love Burns Through All Other Things) I want to be burned and transformed again, I’m not liking this loneliness.
 Wait.

 What else does a relationship require?
 And how do we introduce conversation that would ferret out the warning signs earlier in the process?